-The Legislature published the Final Conference Report on March 10, 2022.
-The Final Conference Report reflects the revenue allocation to Okaloosa County generated through the State school funding program (FEFP) for fiscal year 2022-2023.
-The District's budget was adjusted based on the FEFP Second Calculation received on July 19, 2022.
-The total allocation for Okaloosa County School District is \$253.9 million for FEFP and State Categorical Funds, including the Required Local Effort.
-Of this amount, it is projected that the District will pass through \$15.0 million to charter schools and \$12.0 million to Family Empowerment Scholarships for private schools.
+The Legislature published the Final Conference Report on May 2, 2023.
+The Final Conference Report reflects the revenue allocation to Okaloosa County generated through the State school funding program (FEFP) for fiscal year 2023-2024 and provided the basis for the initial budget.
+The District's budget was then adjusted based on the FEFP Second Calculation received on July 19, 2023.
+The total allocation for Okaloosa County School District is \$262.8 million for FEFP and State Categorical Funds, including the Required Local Effort.
+Of this amount, it is projected that the District will pass through \$17.5 million to charter schools and \$13.7 million to Family Empowerment Scholarships for private schools and home schools.

-Key State Revenue Changes from Fiscal Year 2021-2022 to Fiscal Year 2022-2023
+Key State Revenue Changes from Fiscal Year 2022-2023 to Fiscal Year 2023-2024